Updated June 2020

 If production is completed:

-Final Cost Report – Must be the detailed cost report upon which the final statement of production costs was based (Audited Statement of Costs or Review Engagement Report)
+Final Cost Report – Must be the detailed final production cost report (on which the audited statement is based, if applicable).

 Interprovincial co-productions: Submit coproduction partner’s final cost report.